 Dr Guojian Wang is a Research Scientist at CSIRO, Australia.
 He is a co-leader of the ENSO and IOD project in the Centre for Southern Hemisphere Oceans Research.
 His interest spans from mechanisms of extreme ENSO & extreme pIOD, their impacts on regional and global climate, and their response to greenhouse warming, to evaluation and benchmark of climate models for examination of climate simulation and climate projection.

-Dr Zhang has secured millions of dollars in research funding and has been leading several large research projects, such as the Pacific-Australia Climate Change Science and Adaptation Planning (PACCSAP) Sea Level Project, CSIRO Ocean Downscaling Strategic Project, and the Centre for Southern Hemisphere Ocean Research (CSHOR) Sea Level Project.
+Dr Zhang has secured millions of dollars in research funding and has been leading several large research projects, such as the Pacific-Australia Climate Change Science and Adaptation Planning (PACCSAP) Sea Level Project, CSIRO ocean downscaling strategic project, and the CSHOR sea level project.
 He is also very active in academic supervision – so far he has supervised two postdoctoral fellows, two PhD students and two honours students.

 Dr Laura Herraiz-Borreguero is a Research Scientist at CSIRO and a member of the Southern Ocean observations and change project team.
 Dr Herraiz-Borreguero received her PhD in physical oceanography in 2009 from the University of Tasmania.
 Before joining CSIRO in June 2018, Dr Herraiz-Borreguero was a Marie Curie Research Fellow at the University of Southampton, UK.
 During this time, her research evolved from open ocean/large scale physical processes in the ocean to polar oceanography and Ice shelf-ocean interactions.
 From 2014 to 2016, Dr Herraiz-Borreguero worked as a postdoctoral researcher at the Centre for Ice and Climate in Copenhagen, Denmark and from 2010 to 2013, she was a Postdoctoral Research Fellow at the Antarctic Climate and Ecosystems CRC in Hobart, Tasmania.
 She led several papers on the coupling of the ocean with the Amery Ice Shelf, East Antarctica.
 This work used a unique set of observations from boreholes drilled through the ice shelf by the Australian Antarctic Division’s AMISOR project.

-Dr Benjamin Ng is a CSIRO Postdoctoral Fellow working on the ENSO and IOD project.
+Dr Benjamin Ng is a CSIRO Research Scientist working on the ENSO and IOD project.
 His main research interests include tropical climate dynamics and variability with a primary focus on the IOD.
 Dr Ng aims to understand how the IOD and its properties respond to greenhouse warming using coupled models and simulations.
 He is also interested in ENSO and the interaction between tropical basins.